 Our friends at RiverMint Dining gave us some delectable ideas for a pre-dinner cheese board (or post-dessert treat):

 - Gidgegannup Goat’s cheese log rolled in Lemon Myrtle, pepperberry and Aniseed Myrtle — be sure to dry the herbs beforehand

 - Blue Cow Brie

 - Southern Forests Honeycomb

 Fresh Oysters with Finger Lime Pearls

 Depending on where you live, you may get an early enough Finger Lime crop in your own backyard.
 Otherwise, you may find these little beauties in your local gourmet supermarket.
 Simply chop the lime and squeeze out the pearls.
 The flavour is sharp and strong, so you’ll only need a few pearls per oyster.

 Rosella in Sparkling Wine

-Preparing a Rosella calyx for sparkling wine is just a simple modification of a Rosella syrup recipe — skip the pectin, and leave the seed pods inside the calyx.
+Preparing a Rosella calyx for sparkling wine is just a simple modification of a Rosella syrup recipe — skip the pectin, and remove the seed pods inside the calyx.
 But if you’d prefer to skip the hassle, look out for pre-made rosella or hibiscus calyxes in syrup at your local supermarket or bottleshop.
 (In WA, you can find them at Liquorland, BWS, and in bulk at European Fine Foods in Northbridge.)